Can Carbon-Aware Electric Load Shifting Reduce Emissions? An Equilibrium-Based Analysis: Carbon-aware Equilibrium Electricity Market Clearing Model

-\textit{Remark 2}: When all $c_{D}=0$, our equilibrium problem reduces to the standard social welfare maximization problem.
+When all $c_{D}=0$, our equilibrium problem reduces to the standard social welfare maximization problem.
 The equilibrium framework seeks to coordinate all participants toward a consistent set of values for $P_G$, $P_D$, $p$, and $\lambda$ that simultaneously ensures power balance and aligns with the optimal solutions of each participant’s individual optimization problem.

-Unlike the sequential method, where inaccuracies may arise from relying on lagged market-clearing signals (see \cite{gorka2024electricityemissions, lindberg2022using, lindberg2021guide}), the equilibrium method uses synchronized decision-making based on perfect real-time carbon signals, which we believe is better for analyzing the effectiveness of different carbon signals.
-We note that, similar to the standard market-clearing optimization problem, the equilibrium problem may have multiple solutions (e.g., when multiple generators at a node share identical costs).
+Unlike the sequential method, where inaccuracies may arise from relying on lagged market-clearing signals (see \cite{gorka2025electricityemissions, lindberg2022using, lindberg2021guide}), the equilibrium method uses synchronized decision-making based on perfect real-time carbon signals (as demonstrated by the alternative formulation in Appendix A), which we believe is better for analyzing the effectiveness of different carbon signals. {\blue We note that, similar to the standard (carbon-agnostic) market-clearing optimization problem, the equilibrium problem may have multiple solutions (e.g., when multiple generators at a node share identical costs).}